bkry-code/Kirbycms-Read-Later-Plugin/README.md

 Simple!
 Put `<?php echo readlater($page->title(),'instapaper') ?>` in your template and it will echo the a link that let´s you save the page to Instapaper.
 Do you want to use Pocket?
 Then you use `<?php echo readlater($page->title(),'pocket') ?>` in your template.

-You can pass any other page variable to use fot the title.
-I asume that you use `$page->title()` for the title but you are free the change it.
+You can pass any other page variable to use for the title.
+I asume that you use `$page->title()` for the title but you are free to change it.

 ## Example usage